CoolNerd504/tuchonga-admin/API_TEST_GUIDE.md

 ## Known Issues

-1. **Services Form Category Selection:** Still uses category names instead of IDs.
-Needs fix similar to products form.
+1. ✅ **Services Form Category Selection:** Fixed - Now uses category IDs instead of names (aligned with products form).
 2. **Staff Form:** Sends `fullName` but correctly combines `firstname` and `lastname` - this is fine as endpoint accepts both.

 ---